tylersheehan01/ENGR7761_Assignment2/README.md

 4. With respect to each individual image in each class, create a histogram of features with respect to the codebook generated in step 3).

-5. The histograms of the positive and negative samples are labelled 1 for positive and -1 for negative.
+5. Labels are assigned to each class, and the SVM is trained in preperation for object detection.

 6. A sliding window is applied to the test image, at each window SVM is used to predict the class of the subsection of image.
 A bounding box is draw if a positive sample is found.